Bir Billing Paragliding — Costs, Season and Complete Guide

 10-12 hrs from DelhiEverything you need to know before planning your trip to Baijnath, Himachal Pradesh.

-Dussehra is not celebrated in Baijnath because Ravana was a devout worshipper of Lord Shiva.
-According to legend, it was Ravana who carried the sacred Shivling that now rests in the Baijnath temple.
-Burning his effigy here is considered disrespectful to this great devotee of Shiva.
+No. Baijnath is one of the very few places in India where Dussehra is not celebrated and Ravana's effigy is never burned.
+According to legend, Ravana was a great devotee of Lord Shiva and it was he who carried the sacred Shivling now worshipped in the Baijnath temple.
+Burning his effigy near his beloved Shivling is considered disrespectful by local tradition.